second-state/interest-earner-user-interface/README.md

 The user clicks the "Unstake Tokens" button

-# Where is the simple staking smart contract
+# Where is the interest earner smart contract

-The [simple staking smart contract](https://github.com/second-state/simple-staking-smart-contract) is deployed on the Ethereum mainnet and then this UI source code is updated with the simple staking contract's ABI, deployment address and so forth.
-This simple staking UI instantiates the staking contract in order to interact and transfer tokens to end users and so forth.
+The [interest earner smart contract](https://github.com/second-state/interest-earner-smart-contract) is deployed on the Ethereum mainnet and then this UI source code is updated with the interest earner contract's ABI, deployment address and so forth.
+This interest earner UI instantiates the staking contract in order to interact and transfer tokens to end users and so forth.

 # How to deploy this UI

 Clone this repository

 ```
-git clone git@github.com:second-state/simple-staking-user-interface.git
+git clone git@github.com:second-state/interest-earner-user-interface.git
 ```

-## ABI and address of simple staking contract
+## ABI and address of interest earner contract

-Paste the ABI **and the address** of the simple staking contract's successfully deployed contract instance, into the helper.js file
+Paste the ABI **and the address** of the interest earner contract's successfully deployed contract instance, into the helper.js file

 ## Contract address of ERC20 contract (NOT staking contract)